nicolaskolbenschlag/conversations-alexa/README.md

 8. In the tab *Test*, select "Development" in **Skill testing is enabled in:**.
 You can test the skill in this tab.

 9. Done!
-Tthe skill should be available on your Alexa.
+The skill should be available on your Alexa.